East Boston Car Accidents

 In Massachusetts, crash-related fatalities result in $6 million in medical expenditures incurred prior to the death.
 In addition, another $388 million in losses occurred each year when car accident deaths result in loss of ability to work and earn a living.
 As the Centers for Disease Control and Prevention report, a full 48 percent of these losses occur among young adults between the ages of 20 and 34.

 Those who cause crashes should be held accountable for the damage that results from the accident.
-Victims can obtain compensation through negotiating an out-of-court settlement or can pursue a case in court.
+Victims can obtain compensation by negotiating an out-of-court settlement or can pursue a case in court.
 An attorney can help to deal with insurance companies and to present a case in trial.